AnshuKushagra/SimpleLoginPage/README.md

 # React + Vite
-🚀 Tech Stack
+### 🚀 Tech Stack
 This project is built using the following technologies:

-✨ Reactjs – A powerful JavaScript library for building interactive UIs.
+- ✨ **React.js** – A powerful JavaScript library for building interactive UIs.
-✨ Vite – A fast and lightweight development build tool for modern web projects.
+- ✨ **Vite** – A fast and lightweight development build tool for modern web projects.
-✨ HTML5 & CSS3 – For structuring and styling the login page.
+- ✨ **HTML5 & CSS3** – For structuring and styling the login page.
-✨ JavaScript (ES6+) – To add dynamic functionality and interactivity.
+- ✨ **JavaScript (ES6+)** – To add dynamic functionality and interactivity.
-✨ React Hooks – Used for state management and handling form interactions.
+- ✨ **React Hooks** – Used for state management and handling form interactions.
-✨ ESLint & Prettier – For code quality and maintaining a clean codebase.
+- ✨ **ESLint & Prettier** – For code quality and maintaining a clean codebase.

 😊😊
 - "Here’s a preview of the login page.
 Check it out below! 👇"

 - ![Screenshot](https://github.com/AnshuKushagra/SimpleLoginPage/blob/main/Screenshot%20(427).png?raw=true)